Additional submissions for files scheduled for review by the Registration Committee must be received 10 days in advance of the meeting date.

 autonomous practice as a psychologist or psychological associate.

-First administered in 2000, the Jurisprudence and Ethics
+The Jurisprudence and Ethics

 required to pass in order to obtain a certificate of registration authorizing